-For groups that were simply going to forego the PQRS incentive payment, that is no longer an option.
+For groups that were simply going to forego the MIPS incentive payment, that is no longer an option.
 Non-participation in the future will cost 2% of a group’s total Medicare revenue.

 In addition, non-participants will not be able to use PQRS to qualify for incentive payments available through the CMS Value Based Payment Program starting in 2015.
 With non-participation in PQRS becoming increasingly more costly as the years pass, many anesthesia groups are now rushing to make sure that they meet these requirements in one of the five currently available ways: